 The abundant sunlight that reaches the North Terrace makes the location an excellent spot for gardens, even in the middle of downtown Pittsburgh.
 Levy Restaurants, the DLCC's food service provider, maintains 1,200 square feet of planters on the roof terrace.
-In the summer, these planters overflow with organically-grown heirloom vegetables and herbs such as squash, peppers, and tomatoes, which are enjoyed by visitors during catered events.
+In the summer, these planters produce organically-grown heirloom vegetables and herbs such as squash, peppers, tomatoes, and parsley, which are enjoyed by visitors during catered events.